systemd/mkosi/mkosi/resources/mkosi.md

   separated list of package specifications.
 This option may be used multiple times in which case the specified package lists are combined.

+`ToolsTreeCertificates=`, `--tools-tree-certificates=`

+: Specify whether to use certificates and keys from the tools tree.
+If enabled, `/usr/share/keyrings`, `/usr/share/distribution-gpg-keys`, `/etc/pki`, `/etc/ssl`, `/etc/ca-certificates`, `/etc/pacman.d/gnupg`
+  and `/var/lib/ca-certificates` from the tools tree are used.
+  Otherwise, these directories are picked up from the host.

 `RuntimeTrees=`, `--runtime-tree=`

 : Takes a colon separated pair of paths.
 The first path refers to a